 - Enter data on customer and prescription into the computer system.

 - Apply labels and fill a prescription container.

 - Collect payments for prescriptions from clients.

-Pharmacy Technician Assistant Resume Preparation
+Pharmacy Technician Assistant Job Description for Resume

 Information about the job activities of pharmacy technician assistants shown above can be used in making the employment history section of the resume for the post.